tristinjohnson/Audio-Classification-UrbanSound8K/Code/Data/README.md

 # Download UrbanSounds8K Dataset

-In order to download the data into this directory, simply run the python script in this directory:
+In order to download the data into this directory, simply run the python script in this directory (preferably in your terminal):

     python3 download_data.py